mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Builds the specified application, restoring or building all needed dependencies.
+Builds the specified app, restoring or building all dependencies on-the-fly.

 ### `halcyon label`